model-bakers/model_bakery/docs/source/basic_usage.rst

 ----------------------

 Model Bakery supports django application with more than one database.
-If you want to determine which datasase bakery should use, you have the ``_using`` parameter:
+If you want to determine which database bakery should use, you have the ``_using`` parameter:

 .. code-block:: python